Iggy Azalea: Public image

 After initially resisting suggestions to try modeling, Azalea signed with talent agency Wilhelmina Models in 2012.
 She featured in promotional ads for Los Angeles-based lifestyle brand Dim Mak's 2012 fall/winter collection.
 Also in 2012, Azalea was the face of Levi's "Go Forth" campaign.
 Azalea also appeared in House of Holland's first eyewear collection campaign.
-In July 2014, MTV announced that Azalea would be the host of the revived House of Style.
-Azalea appeared in the seventh installment of The Fast and the Furious film series, Furious 7, released in 2015.
-In August 2014, the New York Posts Page Six reported that Azalea had formed a footwear collaboration with Steve Madden.
-Their shoe collection was unveiled in February 2015.
+In July 2014, MTV announced that Azalea would be the host of the revived House of Style, where she interviewed Jennifer Lopez, Rita Ora, Dennis Rodman and Jeremy Scott.
+Azalea partnered with Steve Madden and their shoe collection was unveiled in February 2015.
 In October 2014, Azalea and her boyfriend Nick Young were announced as the new faces of Forever 21's 2014 holiday campaign.
 In April 2015, she signed on to be the 100th-birthday ambassador of Australian underwear and clothing company Bonds.
 In 2018, Azalea was announced as Monster Products's new spokesperson and starred in their Super Bowl LII commercial.